Election Day History, Trivia, and Fascinating Facts

 Election Day Cake!

-Did you know that there is a such thing as an Election Day Cake?
+Did you know that there is such a thing as an Election Day Cake?
 Often yeasted fruit cakes, Election Day cakes started in the 1600s and were especially popular around the time of American independence.

 Try making it this year with our Election Day Cake recipe